-If knowledge and data is power, then big data is big power.
+If knowledge and data is power, then data collection is big power.
 And by extension, with big power comes big responsibility.

 The tests proved popular, and the combination of demographic and behavioral data from social networks and psychographic data from the survey led to an immensely valuable data set – one that the campaigns could target with highly personalized communications.

 The more you interact with Facebook, the more intimately the social network knows you.
 If you click the Like button on 30 posts, Facebook knows you as well as a colleague.
 If you “like” 300 posts, it knows you better than your partner.

 When it comes to the question of what should be the next birthday gift, Facebook might actually be better than your spouse.